-Class Factors will be available on or about the fifth Business Day (as defined below) of each month.
+Class Factors will be available on or about:

+- The fifth Business Day (as defined below) of each month, for classes backed by Gold PCs, ARM PCs or Original PCs. - The tenth Business Day of each month, for classes backed by GNMA Certificates.